Stimulated Raman scattering in the degenerate regime: Theoretical analysis of SRS in the degenerate regime

 We obtain the same identical relation for the real part $\omega_{er}=\omega_0/2$ from Eq.
 (6).
-Note that the relativistic factor and electron temperature has no effect on $\omega_{er}$.
-The dispersion relation of the non-eigen electrostatic mode satisfies
+Note that the relativistic factor and electron temperature has no effect on $\omega_{er}$ which is no longer the non-degenerate eigen frequency $\omega_L$.
+The dispersion relation of the degenerate electrostatic mode satisfies

 From Eq.
-(7) we know that the group velocity of non-eigen electrostatic wave is $v_g=\delta\omega_{er}/\delta k_e\approx0$.
+(7) we know that the group velocity of degenerate electrostatic wave is $v_g=\delta\omega_{er}/\delta k_e\approx0$.
 Therefore, electrostatic wave will be trapped in the plasma.

 The comparisons between the numerical solutions of Eqs.
 (1) and (5) are exhibited in Fig. 2.
 One finds that Re$(\omega_e)=\omega_0/2$ is a constant even including relativistic and temperature effects.
 The frequency of electron plasma wave is reduced by the relativistic factor $\omega_{pe}'=\omega_{pe}/\sqrt{\gamma}$.
 Therefore, the growth rate $\omega_{ei}$ is increased by the relativistic modification as shown in Fig. 2(a).
 On the contrary, the frequency of electron plasma wave is enhanced by the electron temperature $\omega_L=\sqrt{\omega_{pe}'^2+3k_e^2v_{th}^2}$, and therefore we find a decrease of the growth rate at higher temperature $T_e=1$keV in Fig. 2(b).
 Note that the above studies are discussed in the weak relativistic regime, where the plasma density modulation induced by the laser ponderomotive force is weak.